Skip to main content

 case 'created':

-// Order awaiting payment
+// The order is awaiting payment

 break;